apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 ## Custom Containers {#custom-containers}

-You can pass a [container](https://hub.docker.com/search?q=apache%2Fbeam&type=image) image with all the dependencies that are needed for the pipeline instead of `requirements.txt`.
+You can pass a [container](https://hub.docker.com/search?q=apache%2Fbeam&type=image) image with all the dependencies that are needed for the pipeline.
 [Follow the instructions on how to run pipeline with Custom Container images](/documentation/runtime/environments/#running-pipelines).

 1. If you are using a custom container image, we recommend that you install the dependencies from the `--requirements_file` directly into your image at build time.
 In this case, you do not need to pass `--requirements_file` option at runtime, which will reduce the pipeline startup time.